hyundai-robotics/doc-hi6-operation/2-operation/7-user-key/2-button-registration/2-rob-appl-cfg.md

 ﻿# 2.7.2.2 Robot application user-key configuration

-Touch the `[user key]` button on the R button bar of the Hi6 teach pendant screen until the desired area appears.
+Touch the `[user key]` button on the R button bar of the ${cont_model} teach pendant screen until the desired area appears.
 Then, the F button area will be switched to the robot application user-key area, such as spotweld-bar and arcweld-bar.